yetithefoot/slack-plain-bots/README.md

 ---

 Thanx to guys from http://oboobs.ru for boobs API.
-Thanx to guys from http://thecatapi.com for cats API.
+Thanx to guys from http://500px.com for great photos API.